marcj/angular-zoneless/README.md

 ```

 If you render anything dynamic like (click)="load()" and `load` is async, then this works, too,
-since `load` is part of the component and being watched, and once it is finished, this ZoneJS implementation
+since `load` is part of the component and being watched, and once it is finished, our Zone implementation
 triggers `onMicrotaskEmpty` which triggers a `Application.tick()`.
 It works only when load is finished though.
 If you have multiple sub async calls in load, then you need to `ChangeDetectorRef.detectChanges()` manually,
 or you use [Angular signals](https://angular.io/guide/signals).